Jabulani-N/holbertonschool-monty/README.md

 # holbertonschool-monty
 0x19.
 C - Stacks, Queues - LIFO, FIFO

+tsets/main.c has how to print.

+tests/...livecode/main.c has how to read input arguments

 # Resources

 [thing that helps make sure your error messages actually go to stderr](https://github.com/sickill/stderred)